rustfoundation/foundation.rust-lang.org/news/announcing-speakers-schedule-for-inaugural-rust-global-event.md

 * Dan Chiarlone — Software Engineer, Microsoft ("[Rust, Wasm, and Hypervisors Walk Into a Bar: Mixing a Cocktail of Layered Security](https://wasmcon2023.sched.com/#)")
 * Stuart Harris — Founder and Chief Scientist, Red Badger ("[Building iOS, Android and Web Apps that Share a Single Rust Core](https://wasmcon2023.sched.com/#)")
 * Hannah Aubry — Senior Community Manager, DevEx, Fastly ("[A Web of Rust: The Future of the Internet Depends on Trust](https://wasmcon2023.sched.com/#)")
-* Michael Yuan — Co-Founder of Second State&nbsp;("[Wasm and Rust in the World of LLM Applications - Michael Yuan, Second State](https://wasmcon2023.sched.com/event/1PlCy/wasm-and-rust-in-the-world-of-llm-applications-michael-yuan-second-state)")
+* Michael Yuan — Co-Founder of Second State ("[Wasm and Rust in the World of LLM Applications - Michael Yuan, Second State](https://wasmcon2023.sched.com/event/1PlCy/wasm-and-rust-in-the-world-of-llm-applications-michael-yuan-second-state)")

-We also look forward to presenting a panel from the Rust Foundation's Technology Team, featuring:&nbsp;
+We also look forward to presenting a panel from the Rust Foundation's Technology Team featuring:&nbsp;

 * Joel Marcey — Director of Technology at the Rust Foundation